Resident Evil: The Final Chapter: Plot

-The group encounters several traps that end up killing Abigail and Razor.
-Alice and Doc plant bombs throughout the Hive taken from the leftover equipment of James Shade's team, and confront the real, tech-upgraded, Isaacs.
+The group encounters traps that kill Abigail and Razor.
+Alice and Doc plant bombs throughout the Hive taken from the leftover equipment by the first Hive team, and confront the real, tech-upgraded Isaacs.
 Doc turns out to be Umbrella's spy, and Claire is captured by Wesker.
-A cryogenic capsule opens, releasing Alicia Marcus, Umbrella's co-owner, and Marcus' daughter.
-Isaacs reveals to Alice that she is actually a clone of Alicia.
-He plans to eliminate the pair and assume control of Umbrella.
-Alicia fires Wesker, allowing the Red Queen to crush his legs with a security door.
+A cryogenic capsule releases Alicia Marcus, Umbrella's co-owner and Marcus' daughter.
+Isaacs and the Red Queen reveal to Alice that she is actually a clone of Alicia.
+Isaacs plans to eliminate the pair and assume control of Umbrella.
+Alicia fires Wesker, allowing the Red Queen to terminate his protection program and crush his leg with a security door.
 Doc tries to shoot Alice, but his gun is empty—as Alice had earlier deduced his treachery—and Claire kills him.
 After giving Wesker a deadman's switch to the primed bombs, Alice and Claire pursue Isaacs while Alicia uploads a copy of her childhood memories.

-Isaacs, Alice and Claire fight.
+Isaacs, Alice, and Claire fight.
 Isaacs overpowers them at first, but Alice manages to activate a grenade in his pocket and kill him.
 She escapes to the surface with the anti-virus, but Isaacs reboots and catches her before she can release it.
-Before he can kill her, the Isaacs clone from the convoy arrives and kills him, believing himself to be the original Isaacs.
-The clone is then devoured by the undead.
+Before he can kill her, the Isaacs clone from the convoy arrives and kills him, believing himself to be the original Isaacs, before being devoured by the undead.
 Alice releases the anti-virus, killing all of the zombies around her before she passes out.
-Wesker simultaneously drops the deadman's switch, destroying himself, Alicia, the Hive, and the hibernating Umbrella elite.
+Wesker simultaneously drops the deadman's switch, destroying himself, Alicia, the Hive, and the hibernating elite.

 Claire wakes Alice, who survived because the anti-virus killed the T-virus within her body, not the healthy cells.
 The Red Queen uploads Alicia's childhood memories into Alice, granting her a childhood.
-Alice travels into Manhattan, saying that the anti-virus, carried only by the winds, will take years to reach all corners of the globe, and until it does, her mission is not finished.
+With the anti-virus being carried by the winds, it will take years to reach all corners of the globe, and until it does, Alice vows to continue her mission.